carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

 }
 ```

-Above code fires `dds-masthead-menu-button-toggled` custom event so that other components can see when user toggles the state of `<dds-masthead-menu-button>`.
-For example, `<dds-left-nav>` can listen to `dds-masthead-menu-button-toggled` event and reflect the new state from the event to `<dds-left-nav>`:
+Above code fires `cds-masthead-menu-button-toggled` custom event so that other components can see when user toggles the state of `<cds-masthead-menu-button>`.
+For example, `<cds-left-nav>` can listen to `cds-masthead-menu-button-toggled` event and reflect the new state from the event to `<cds-left-nav>`:

 `left-nav.ts`: